Honours and Master of Biomedical Science

 The Master of Biomedical Science program is an alternative to the Honours to PhD pathway.
 Prospective applicants interested to undertake this degree will need to speak to the relevant academic coordinator(s) at each site in the Department of Medicine & Radiology to discuss their admissions into this pathway.

-Prospective Master of Biomedical Science applicants must submit their applications by Wednesday 30 November 2016.
+Prospective Master of Biomedical Science applicants must submit their applications by Friday 13 January 2017 (late applications only).